Extendibility of Brauer states: Using Schur-Weyl duality for the extendibility problem of Brauer states

 \section{Using Schur-Weyl duality for the extendibility problem of Brauer states}

 This appendix deals with how to apply Schur-Weyl duality to the problem of extendibility of Brauer states.
-First, a recapitulation of Schur-Weyl duality is presented, but the interested reader is directed to Section 4.2.4 and Chapter 9 in \cite{goodman2009symmetry} and Chapter 9 in \cite{goodman1998representation} for a more in depth analysis.
-Then Schur-Weyl dulity is applied to the problem of extendibility of Brauer states with specific examples for the low extendibility number cases investigated in this article.
+First, a recapitulation of Schur-Weyl duality is presented, but the interested reader is directed to Section 4.2.4 and Chapter 9 in \cite{goodman2009symmetry} and Chapter 9 in \cite{goodman1998representation} for a more in-depth analysis.
+Then Schur-Weyl duality is applied to the problem of extendibility of Brauer states with specific examples for the low extendibility number cases investigated in this article.

 Note that there exists a type of Schur-Weyl duality for orthogonal groups discovered by Brauer \cite{brauer1937algebras}.
-It is however not needed in this Appendix.
+However, it is not needed in this appendix.